Earl Brydges: Early life

 Earl William Brydges was born on May 25, 1905, in Niagara Falls, New York.
 He graduated from Niagara University and the University at Buffalo law school in 1926.
 Later he served for many years on Niagara University's board of trustees.
 He was admitted to the bar in 1927.

 Career

 Brydges served on the Board of Education in Wilson, New York, during the 1940s.
 He also was active in educational advocacy organizations in Western New York.

 He was a member of the New York State Senate from 1949 to 1972, sitting in the 167th, 168th, 169th, 170th, 171st, 172nd, 173rd, 174th, 175th, 176th, 177th, 178th and 179th New York State Legislatures.

 For the majority of his Senate career, Brydges focused mainly on educational policy and mental health issues.
-His focus within the area of mental health was on improving services for the mentally retarded and special education students.
+His focus within the area of mental health was on improving services for the intellectually disabled and special education students.
 His education policy focus was on K-12 education policy statewide.
 Brydges served as Chairman of the Senate Education Committee and Chairman of the Senate Special Committee on Mental Health.